gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 context.EndConversation(EndOfConversationCodes.CompletedSuccessfully);
 ```

-Go ahead an run Visual Studio and the Bot Eumulator.
+Go ahead an run Visual Studio and the Bot Emulator.
 Within the emulator, type the following message:

 ``
 Make me a reservation in Pittsburgh tomorrow at 12:30 pm